vlntnwbr/HanserPyLibrary/README.md

 # Hanser PyLibrary

-This tool downloads each chapter of a book from *https://www.hanser-elibrary.com* and merges them into a single PDF File called *{Booktitle}.pdf*.
+This tool downloads each chapter of a book from *<https://www.hanser-elibrary.com>* and merges them into a single PDF File called *{Booktitle}.pdf*.
+If the book's title contains characters that aren't allowed in a filename it will be saved as *{ISBN}.pdf*.

 Unfortunately, it seems like links  within the merged book (e.g. chapter references) do not work.

 The tool will check whether you are authorized to access the book before downloading anything.
-If you are unauthorized, the program will exit.
+If you are unauthorized, the book will be skipped.

 By default the merged book will be saved in the directory from which the program was called, but you can provide a custom output directory.